chenhongyu2048/LLM-inference-optimization-paper/README.md

 Long-Context is a hot point recently.

 - [ ] [Challenges in Deploying Long-Context Transformers: A Theoretical Peak Performance Analysis](https://arxiv.org/abs/2405.08944)
+- [ ] [Ada-KV: Optimizing KV Cache Eviction by Adaptive Budget Allocation for Efficient LLM Inference](https://arxiv.org/abs/2407.11550): like a update for H2O or Dejevu, et.al, each attention head have different memory budget

 ### RAG with LLM